guillaumeolt/2025_CellPainting_Training/README.md

-# 🧪 Ewald Lab TRaining of CellPainting data
+# 🧪 Ewald Lab Training on Cell Painting Data

-This repository is intended to learn how to analyse CelPainting datasets
+This repository is intended to help users learn how to analyze Cell Painting datasets.